MauricioChavesDias/Country-Index/README.md

 * Perform URLSession connection.

-## What would be my enhancements for this app in the future:
+## The future enhancements for this app:

 -  Addition of an extra screen to show information about the country clicked.
 -  Addition of spinner to show the loading time.